CTT - Compare Tree&Text for Windows — V1.0

 Run the program at the Windows prompt with the following general syntax:

-TargetSpec are mandatory in Tree Mode and optional in Text Mode.
-The choice of either operative mode is automatically determined by the specification
+The parameters SourceSpec and TargetSpec are mandatory in Tree Mode and optional in Text Mode.
+The choice of either operative mode is automatically determined by specification SourceSpec.

-Options are specific for each mode (see below).
+Options are specific for each mode (see later).

 Results are shown on the console and may be optionally logged into a report file.